ethereum/ethereum-org-website/src/content/staking/solo/index.md

     Hardware occasionally fails, network connections error out, and client software occasionally needs upgrading.
 Node maintenance is inevitable and will occasionally require your attention.
 You'll want to be sure you stay aware of any anticipated network upgrades, or other critical client upgrades.
   </ExpandableCard>
   <ExpandableCard title="Reliable uptime" eventCategory="SoloStaking" eventName="clicked reliable uptime">
     Your rewards are proportional to the time your validator is online and properly attesting.
-Downtime incurs penalties proportional to how many other validators are offline at the same time, but <a href="#faq">does not result in slashing</a>.Bandwidth also matters, as rewards are decreased for attestations that are not received in time.
+Downtime incurs penalties proportional to how many other validators are offline at the same time, but <a href="#faq">does not result in slashing</a>.
+Bandwidth also matters, as rewards are decreased for attestations that are not received in time.
 Requirements will vary, but a minimum of 10 Mb/s up and down is recommended.
   </ExpandableCard>
   <ExpandableCard title="Slashing risk" eventCategory="SoloStaking" eventName="clicked slashing risk">
     Different from inactivity penalties for being offline, <em>slashing</em> is a much more serious penalty reserved for malicious offenses.
 By running a minority client with your keys loaded on only one machine at time, your risk of being slashed is minimized.
 That being said, all stakers must be aware of the risks of slashing.